qdbp/tws_autorebalance/README.md

 ## Roadmap

-The architecture of this codebase is garbage because I didn't bother separating the API logic from the rebalancing logic.
+The architecture of this codebase is ~~garbage~~ the result of organic growth, because I didn't bother separating the API logic from the rebalancing logic.
 For this reason this bot is impossible to backtest -- or test, at all, when not connected to TWS during live market hours.

 While I personally find testing half-baked algorithm changes live in my main account exciting, I can see why it's not everyone's jam.
 Flying blind vis-a-vis